Planxnx/ethereum-wallet-generator/README.md

 #### TODO

 - Support more databases (eg. MySQL, Postgres, ) and CSV file.
-- Add more filter options
+- Add more filter options (eg. RegEx) .
 - Web GUI.
 - New Features!